-This figure and ground drawing (Fig. 23) demonstrates the historic settlement pattern of Sheet Village and the edge of the Petersfield town settlement.
+This figure and ground drawing (Figure 21) demonstrates the historic settlement pattern of Sheet Village around the site.
 It shows how the spaces in the public realm are enclosed and are formed by the surrounding built form.

 From this evidence designers should consider the spaces between buildings and how the layout of new development will respond to its context and successfully calibrate the transition from an urban to rural environment.